Parallel Unlearning in Inherited Model Networks: Abstract

 \section{Abstract}

-Unlearning in various learning frameworks remains challenging, with the continuous growth and updates of models exhibiting complex inheritance relationships.
-This paper presents a novel unlearning framework, which enables fully parallel unlearning among models exhibiting inheritance.
-A key enabler is the new Unified Model Inheritance Graph (UMIG), which captures the inheritance using a Directed Acyclic Graph (DAG).
-Central to our framework is the new Fisher Inheritance Unlearning (FIUn) algorithm, which utilizes the Fisher Information Matrix (FIM) from initial unlearning models to pinpoint impacted parameters in inherited models.
-By employing FIM, the FIUn method breaks the sequential dependencies among the models, facilitating simultaneous unlearning and reducing computational overhead.
-We further design to merge disparate FIMs into a single matrix, synchronizing updates across inherited models.
+Unlearning is challenging in generic learning frameworks with the continuous growth and updates of models exhibiting complex inheritance relationships.
+This paper presents a novel unlearning framework that enables fully parallel unlearning among models exhibiting inheritance.
+We use a chronologically Directed Acyclic Graph (DAG) to capture various unlearning scenarios occurring in model inheritance networks.
+Central to our framework is the Fisher Inheritance Unlearning (FIUn) method, designed to enable efficient parallel unlearning within the DAG.
+FIUn utilizes the Fisher Information Matrix (FIM) to assess the significance of model parameters for unlearning tasks and adjusts them accordingly.
+To handle multiple unlearning requests simultaneously, we propose the Merging-FIM (MFIM) function, which consolidates FIMs from multiple upstream models into a unified matrix.
+This design supports all unlearning scenarios captured by the DAG, enabling one-shot removal of inherited knowledge while significantly reducing computational overhead.
 Experiments confirm the effectiveness of our unlearning framework.
-For single-class tasks, it achieves complete unlearning with 0\% accuracy for unlearned labels while maintaining 94.53\% accuracy for retained labels on average.
-For multi-class tasks, the accuracy is 1.07\% for unlearned labels and 84.77\% for retained labels on average.
-Our framework accelerates unlearning by 99\% compared to alternative methods.
+For single-class tasks, it achieves complete unlearning with \textbf{0\%} accuracy for unlearned labels while maintaining \textbf{94.53\%} accuracy for retained labels.
+For multi-class tasks, the accuracy is \textbf{1.07\%} for unlearned labels and \textbf{84.77\%} for retained labels.
+Our framework accelerates unlearning by \textbf{99\%} compared to alternative methods.